About BirdWise

 BirdWise works well on mobile devices of all kinds through a web browser.
 In the future, we may offer a mobile app that you'll be able to access through the app stores on your phone.
 Either way our team has designed the learning tool so that it's accessible and easy to use on your phone.

 The BirdWise learning framework is based on the concept that fun, low-stakes practice is what makes perfect.
-We guide you to jump right in to the easiest quizzes and build up your confidence through playful practice.
-For when you feel stuck or want more context on the birds in your quiz, we provide an ID Tips section accessible at all times which will jump-start your skills and get you back to practicing.
+We want to make the experience quick and easy, with as little complexity as possible, so that you can focus on the most important thing which is practicing.
+When you feel stuck or want more context on a bird in your quiz, we provide an ID Tips section accessible at all times which will level up your knowledge and get you back to practicing.

 Why are species outside my region showing up in my quizzes?